 You can enjoy trekking around areas that fall under the rain shadows.
 Filled with countless thrilling off-beaten trails, the Manang and Mustang districts are open for unforgettable adventures during summer.

-Falling in the rain-shadows of Dhaulagiri, these regions experience little to no rainfall followed by the cold temperature which accompanies you during the trek.
+Falling in the rain shadows of Dhaulagiri, these regions experience little to no rainfall followed by the cold temperature which accompanies you during the trek.

 Places to Travel in summer

-Upper and Lower Mustang are the best places for Travel in Nepal during the summer.
+Upper and Lower Mustang are the best places to Travel in Nepal during the summer.
 The unique culture that people follow in this region is the highlight of the summer trek.
 Along with Mustang, you can enjoy summer treks in the spectacular Upper and Lower areas of Dolpo.
 You can also enjoy short one-day treks around Kathmandu if the weather is dry.